 But it was the most important part.

 This blog is a document of the things I have learned.
 It explores the things I am exploring.
 And it looks forward to the ever-expanding horizon of better connection and dancing.
-And maybe some light and love, too.

 And perhaps most of all, it invites your input.
 This is an endeavor that belongs to everyone, and more than anything I want your wisdom and experience.